-Orbitron allows you to get the flight schedule of spacecraft.
+Orbitron allows users to get a schedule of satellite overflights.

-The main elements of the interface are the list of spacecraft (right), the image of the projections of the positions of the vehicles and orbits on Earth map (top), controls (bottom) and the image of devices above the horizon bottom right.
-The clock and program status signals are also displayed on the right.
-On the bookmark “Main” in the control unit, you can select the time for which the display is “now”, that is, for the current time, and “simulation” - that is, for any arbitrary time.
-The latter mode allows you to very conveniently check how the device will move across the sky during the session.
-You can also choose between display of local time and UTC (single coordinated time).
-It is very important that the program has fresh data on the parameters of the orbits.
-It is advisable to update them at least once a week, and also before responsible sessions.
-For the program to work correctly, it is necessary that the computer is correctly set the time zone and set the exact time.
-Checking the correct time setting can be done on the site https://time.is
+The main elements of the interface are represented by the list of spacecraft units (right), image of satellite location projections and orbits on the Earth map (top), controls (bottom) and images of units over the horizon at the bottom right.
+The clock and program status signals are also displayed in the right part.
+The “Main” tab contains the control box, where a user can select time for which the display shows “currently” for the current time and “simulation” for any arbitrary time value.
+The latter mode makes it very convenient to check how a satellite will move across the sky during a certain session.
+A user can also choose between displaying local time and UTC (Coordinated Universal Time).
+It is very important that the software applies up-to-date data about orbit parameters.
+It is desirable to update such data at least once a week and before important sessions.
+In order to implement correct operation of the software it is necessary, that the time zone and exact time are set correctly in the computer.
+A user can check if the time is set correctly at https://time.is

-Wait for the TLE to update and click OK.
+Wait for TLE update performance and click OK.

 Close the settings window.

-The exact value of your location can be determined on the map https://www.google.com/maps.
-Find your location on the map, right-click and select the “What's Here?”
-Drop-down menu.
+You can find exact coordinates of your location on the map at https://www.google.com/maps.
+Determine your location on the map, right-click and select “What's Here?” from the menu.

-An information window opens with the coordinates of this place.
+An information window will be opened showing the coordinates of the location.

-The selected satellites will be shown in the main program window.
+All selected satellites will be shown in the main software window.

-Terminator is the dividing line of day and night.
+A terminator is a line separating day and night.

-The big way is three turns (past current and next).
+The trajectory of the satellite overflight contains three turns (past, current and next).

-Now go to the Calculation tab and click on the corresponding button.
+Proceed to the “Calculation” tab and click on the appropriate button.

-The program will calculate the time of appearance of the satellites when they will rise higher than 10 degrees above the horizon.
+The software will calculate the time of appearance of corresponding satellites, when they rise above 10 degrees above the horizon.

-The figure shows that the NOAA19 satellite will appear at a height of 10 degrees above the horizon at 15:09, at 15:14 it will reach a height of 40 degrees, and at 15:19 it will leave its visibility range.
+The figure shows that the satellite coded NOAA 19 will appear at 10 degrees above the horizon at 15:09; it will reach an altitude of 40 degrees at 15:14 and at 15:19 it will leave the visibility zone.

-Analyze all the communication sessions that Orbitron will show.
-Find “good” sessions with the satellite rising above 45 degrees above the horizon.
+Analyze all communication sessions shown by Orbitron.
+Determine the “good” sessions when the satellite is above 45 degrees above the horizon.

 Meteor M2 - 137.10 MHz